liborty/rstats/README.md

 * `Outlier` is the member of the set with the greatest sum of distances to all other members.
 Equivalently, it is the point furthest from the `gm`.

+* `Zero median vectors` (or points) are obtained by moving the origin of the coordinate system to `gm`.
+This is a proposed  alternative to the commonly used `zero mean vectors`, obtained by placing the origin at  the arithmetic centroid.

-* `Outer Hull` is a subset containing zero median member points p, such that no other points lie outside the normal plane through p.
+* `Outer Hull` is a subset of zero median points p, such that no other points lie outside the normal plane through p.
 The points that do not satisfy this condition are the `internal` points.

-* `Inner Hull or Core` is a subset containing zero median member points p, that do not lie outside the normal plane of any other point.
+* `Inner Hull or Core` is a subset of zero median points p, that do not lie outside the normal plane of any other point.
-Note that in a highly dimensional space up to all points may belong to both hulls.
+Note that in a highly dimensional space up to all points may belong to both inner and outer hulls.

-* `Zero median vectors` are obtained by subtracting the `gm` (placing the origin of the coordinate system at the `gm`).
-This is a proposed  alternative to the commonly used `zero mean vectors`, obtained by subtracting the centroid.

 * `Madgm` (median of distances from `gm`).
-This is our generalisation of `mad` (median of absolute differences from median) measure from one dimension to any number of dimensions (d>1).
+This is our generalisation of `mad` (median of absolute differences from median) measure from one dimension to any number of dimensions.
 It is a robust measure of `nd` data spread.

 * `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it (instead of zero mean vectors).

 * `Mahalanobis Distance` is a weighted distance, where the weights are derived from the axis of variation of the `nd` data points cloud.
 Thus distances in the directions in which there are few points are penalised (increased) and vice versa.
 Efficient Cholesky singular (eigen) value decomposition is used.
 Cholesky method decomposes the covariance or comediance positive definite matrix S into a product of two triangular matrices: S = LL'.
-For more details see the comments in the source code.
+For more details, see the comments in the source code.

 * `Contribution` One of the key questions of Machine Learning (ML) is how to quantify the contribution that each example point (typically a member of some large `nd` set) makes to the recognition concept, or class, represented by that set.
 In answer to this, we define the `contribution` of a point as the magnitude of adjustment to `gm` caused by adding that point.
 Generally, outlying points make greater contributions to the `gm` but not as much as they would to the centroid.
 The contribution depends not only on the radius of the example point in question but also on the radii of all other existing example points.

-* `Tukey Vector` Proportions of points in each hemisphere from gm.
+* `Tukey Vector` Proportions of points in each hemisphere around `gm`.
 This is a useful 'signature' of a data cloud.
 For a new point (that typically needs to be classified) we can then quickly determine whether it lies in a well populated direction.
 This could also be done by projecting all the existing points on its unit radius vector but that would be much slower, as there are many points.
 Also, in keeping with the stability properties of medians, we are only using counts of points in the hemispheres, not their distances.

 ## Implementation